brurucy/indexset/README.md

 It differs from both in that:

-* `indexmap` is a hashmap that provides numerical lookups, but does not maintain order in case of removals, while `indexset` is a b-tree that irrespective of which mutating operation is run, always maintains order.
+* `indexmap` is a hashmap that provides numerical lookups, but does not maintain order in case of removals, while `indexset`'s core data structure is a b-tree that irrespective of which mutating operation is run, always maintains order.
 * `sortecontainers` is similar in spirit, but utilizes a different routine for balancing the tree, and relies on a heap for numerical lookups.